seler/youtube-dl-subscriptions/README.md

 If running first time script will create last.txt with timestamp of last update.
 Running again will download any new vidoes that appeared in your subscriptions since last update.

+To see available commandline arguments run:

+    youtube-dl-subscriptions --help

 # Development

 Install for development with dependencies